fragmnt/strat-usps-smart-contact/README.md

 - `./pkg`

     React.js UI to integrate with the testnet node api and smart contract. utilizes the `bitcore-lib` package as well as `web3`.
+Login w/ your wallet name and wallet password.

 - `./src`